View all categories

 I’ve noticed a real disconnect lately in the world of vaginal health, specifically as it relates to menopause.
 Seems most women associate menopause with one obvious symptom, hot flashes.
 These pesky flushes, accompanied by irregular bleeding habits, are often the first clues that something is up hormonally, and change is coming.

-In fact, while hot flashes and wonky menses are iconic perimenopausal symptoms, another super common complaint often takes women by surprise – it’s “vaginal dryness” – in medical terms, vaginal atrophy or genitourinary syndrome of menopause(GSM).
-This condition encompasses a collection of uncomfortable symptoms including vaginal dryness, burning and painful sex.
+In fact, while hot flashes and wonky menses are iconic perimenopausal symptoms, another super common complaint often takes women by surprise — it’s ā€œvaginal drynessā€ — in medical terms, vaginal atrophy or genitourinary syndrome of menopause (GSM).
+This condition encompasses a collection of uncomfortable symptoms including vaginal dryness, burning, and painful sex.
 There’s often a disconnect with menopause because symptoms of vaginal dryness are often vague but broad, while still being both chronic and progressive.

-Smoking; this habit is not vagina friendly; it causes blood vessels to constrict.
+• Smoking: This habit is not vagina-friendly; it causes blood vessels to constrict.
 The result is diminished blood flow, including to the vagina, which negatively impacts the creation of natural lubrication and can increase the symptoms and severity of vaginal dryness.

 There are clear and impactful physical and emotional consequences of struggling through vaginal dryness without seeking treatment.

-Keep in mind, optimal vaginal health is directly related to a delicate balance of organisms and bacteria, making up the vagina’s natural microbiomeLactobacilli are responsible for maintaining a healthy acidic vaginal pH, and less estrogen, which is experienced during the menopause transition, can lead to a vaginal pH change and symptoms of infection or a pH imbalance can soon follow.
+Optimal vaginal health is directly related to a delicate balance of organisms and bacteria that make up the vagina’s natural microbiome.
+Lactobacilli are responsible for maintaining a healthy acidic vaginal pH, and less estrogen during the menopause transition can lead to pH changes and symptoms of infection or imbalance.

-Vaginal Dryness is Common During Menopause
+Vaginal Dryness, A Common Menopause Symptom

 Did you know that 1 in 2 menopausal women display symptoms of vaginal dryness?
-Shockingly, one study suggests only 50% of women with symptoms receive treatment.1 Why?
-Oftentimes, women don’t bring up the issue of vaginal dryness with their healthcare providers and vice versa.
-In addition, many women are unaware treatments for vaginal dryness are available, or perhaps they aren’t happy with treatment options offered.
+Shockingly, one study suggests only 50% of women with symptoms receive treatment.1 Oftentimes, women don’t bring up the issue of vaginal dryness with their healthcare providers and vice versa.
+In addition, many women are unaware treatments for vaginal dryness are available, or perhaps they aren’t happy with the options offered.

 Talk to Your Healthcare Provider If You’re Experiencing Vaginal Dryness